The First and Only Authorised Biography

 Brian Beacom is a multi-award winning Arts writer with the Herald in Scotland, and is regarded as the major authority on Stanley Baxter.

-Brian Beacom’s most recent biography The Real Mrs Brown – Brendan O’Carroll, was a Sunday Times triple best seller.
+Brian Beacom’s most recent biography The Real Mrs Brown – Brendan O’Carroll, was a Sunday Times bestseller.
 The writer is currently working on a biographical play on Stanley’s life.